ianlcurtis/migration-test-harness/database/PROMPT_2_TEST_FILE_GENERATION.md

 - [ ] One TEST section per test case from design
 - [ ] Test IDs match CSV and design document
 - [ ] All dependencies included (from Dependency Map)
+- [ ] Pre-configured data from database_setup.sql is NOT re-inserted
+- [ ] Pre-configured IDs/values are used correctly in test data
 - [ ] INSERT statements in correct order (parents before children)
 - [ ] Referential integrity maintained
 - [ ] Test values are distinguishable and consistent